junjianliu/al-folio/_pages/about.md

     <p>Los Angeles, CA</p>

-news: False  # includes a list of news items
+news: false  # includes a list of news items
-latest_posts: False  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
-selected_papers: False # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---